Aramark Parks and Destinations; visitkalaloch.com

 Meyer chose well.
 Not only is Forks and the nearby park famed for their rains and gray skies―useful for the sun-shunning vampires of Twilight―all of Olympic National Park possesses a dreamy, otherworldly quality.

-Here are some of the densest temperate rain forests in the world, with some of the biggest trees.
+Here are some of the densest temperate rain forests in the world, with some of the biggest trees and unique plant and animal species.
 Here are waterfalls splashing through moss-softened gorges.
 Here are 7,000 foot mountains and some sixty named glaciers.
 And here are long, gorgeously empty beaches where the Pacific tosses immense wave-carved chunks of driftwood onto the bare sands like children’s toys.

-When to go.
-Olympic’s extremes―the Hoh Rain Forest’s annual up-to-12-feet of rain, Hurricane Ridge’s fierce winter winds―can make it seem an intimidating place to visit.
+When to go: Olympic’s extremes―the Hoh Rain Forest’s annual up-to-12-feet of rain, Hurricane Ridge’s fierce winter winds―can make it seem an intimidating place to visit.
 But summers are beautiful here, with highs in the 60s and 70s and frequent sun.
+Waterfalls are at their ferocious best in spring and early summer, but rain can dampen spirits.
+July and August bring drier days—and crowds.
 Late summer is the least rainy time to visit Olympic National Park.

-What to see.
-And although 95% of the park is wilderness, most of its highlights are easily reached via U.S. 101, which circumnavigates the park.
+What to see: Although 95 percent of the park is wilderness, most of its highlights are easily reached via U.S. 101, which circumnavigates the park.
 There’s good camping, spectacular drives, and family friendly trails.
 There are even a couple of first-class resorts: Kalaloch Lodge on the coast, and Lake Quinault Lodge, on Lake Quinault just south of the park.
 If time is limited, focus on one area: Hoh Rain Forest, Kalaloch, and Lake Quinault are great choices.
 Olympic National Park is far too beautiful, and way too much fun, to be left only to vampires.

 For more information: